T

 landmark

-An ancient Hindu pilgrimage site nestled in a mountain pass, famous for its natural springs and temples dedicated to Lord Krishna.
-It's also home to a large troop of monkeys that inhabit the area.
+An ancient Hindu pilgrimage site nestled in a mountain pass, Galtaji is famous for its natural springs, temples, and a large population of monkeys.
+The complex features several pavilions built into the hillsides.

-• Be cautious with your belongings as the monkeys can be mischievous.
+• Be cautious with your belongings as monkeys can be mischievous.

 ~90 min